Turkey steels for action as Islamic State advances on Syrian border town

-SURUC Turkey/BEIRUT Turkey's parliament authorized the government on Thursday to order military action against Islamic State as the insurgents tightened their grip on a Syrian border town, sending thousands more Kurdish refugees into Turkey.
+SURUC Turkey/BEIRUT Turkey's parliament authorised the government to order military action against Islamic State on Thursday as the insurgents tightened their grip on a Syrian border town, sending thousands more Kurdish refugees into Turkey.

-"The rising influence of radical groups in Syria threatens Turkey's national security. ...
-The aim of this mandate is to minimize as much as possible the impact of the clashes on our borders," Defence Minister Ismet Yilmaz told parliament.
+"The rising influence of radical groups in Syria threatens Turkey's national security...
+The aim of this mandate is to minimise as much as possible the impact of the clashes on our borders," Defence Minister Ismet Yilmaz told parliament.

-Islamic State fighters advanced to within a few km (miles) of the mainly Kurdish border town of Kobani on three sides on Thursday, extending their gains after taking control of hundreds of villages around the town in recent weeks.
+Islamic State fighters advanced to within a few kilometres of the mainly Kurdish border town of Kobani on three sides on Thursday, extending their gains after taking control of hundreds of villages around the town in recent weeks.

 Smoke rose behind hills to the south of Kobani as the insurgents continued their shelling into the night.
 Dozens of anti-tank missiles with bright-red tracers flashed through the sky as darkness enveloped the town.